-On or Off Hook H
+Off Hook H

-You can make the Series II Modem hang up (go On Hook).
-Entering ATH1<CR> brings the line Off Hook, just as if you picked up the telephone set.
+You can make the modem hang up (go On Hook).
+Entering ATH1<RETURN> brings the line Off Hook, just as if you picked up the telephone set.
 You can hang up by entering ATH0 or ATH (the default is 0 when no number is entered).